CAP eligibility and suitability criteria

 • Have assets of $10 million or more;

-• Be a U.S. publicly traded corporation with a legal requirement to prepare and submit Forms 10-K, 10-Q, and 8-K to the Securities & Exchange Commission or an entity that was accepted into the CAP Program since 2020 and agrees to provide the IRS with quarterly financial statements and audited annual financial statements prepared in accordance with US GAAP for the entity that was accepted into the Program;
+• Be a U.S. publicly traded C-corporation with a legal requirement to prepare and submit Forms 10-K, 10-Q, and 8-K to the Securities & Exchange Commission, or a U.S. privately held C-corporation, including foreign owned, that agrees to timely provide the IRS with unaudited quarterly financial statements and audited annual financial statements prepared in accordance with U.S. Generally Accepted Accounting Principles (GAAP), International Financial Reporting Standards (IFRS) or another permissible method, as deemed appropriate by the IRS, or a partnership that was accepted into the CAP Program since 2020 and agrees to timely provide the IRS with unaudited quarterly financial statements and audited annual financial statements prepared in accordance with U.S. GAAP.
+The audited financial statements must be specific to the taxpayer applying to the CAP Program.
+As such, related entity and/ or parent audited financial statements will not be allowed;

 • Not be under investigation by, or in litigation with, the IRS or another government agency that would limit the IRS' access to current corporate tax records; and

-• If currently in the CAP program, must not have more than one filed return and one unfiled return open on the first day of the applicant's CAP year.
+• If currently in the CAP program, must not have more than one filed return and one unfiled return open on the first day of the CAP applicant's tax year;

-• For new applicants to the CAP program, the applicant is eligible for participation in the program if the applicant has no more than three tax years open for examination on the first day of the applicant’s CAP year, and the examination team determines (with concurrence from the applicant) that these open years will close from the examination group no later than 12 months after the first day of the applicant’s CAP year if accepted.
+• For new applicants to the CAP program, the applicant is eligible for participation in the program if the applicant has no more than three tax years open for examination on the first day of the CAP applicant’s tax year.
+The examination team would determine (and the accepted applicant would concur by signing the CAP MOU) that it is feasible these open years could close from the examination group no later than 12 months after the first day of the CAP applicant’s tax year if accepted.
 Note: For new applicants, any unexamined return with an open statute will be risk assessed as part of the required compliance check for the first CAP year.
 If the examination team determines that a material issue should be examined, the return with that issue may be placed under examination.
 Any unexamined returns that are placed under examination will be treated as 'one filed' return for purposes of the return criterion.
 Each return must be closed by the end of the second CAP year following the decision to examine or the applicant may not be eligible to participate in future CAP years.

 A return is treated as closed for purposes of the return criterion if it has been "closed in examination" or qualifies for one or more of the following exceptions: